-The handsome 17thC harbourside house is where the great explorer, James Cook, came to serve his apprenticeship in Whitby in the year 1746.
-It belonged to Cook's master, the Quaker ship owner, Captain John Walker.
-When the young Cook was not at sea, he lodged here in the attic with Walker's 'other family' of apprentices.
+This is where the great explorer, James Cook, came to serve his apprenticeship in Whitby in the year 1746.
+It belonged to Cook’s master, the Quaker ship owner, Captain John Walker.
+When the young Cook was not at sea, he lodged here in the attic with Walker’s ‘other family’ of apprentices.

-Free House Guide (in 6 languages).
-Gift Shop.
+Free house guide (in 6 languages).